awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

    </powershell>
    ```

+   *bucket\-name* is the name of the Amazon S3 bucket that contains the CodeDeploy Resource Kit files for your region\.
+For example, for the US West \(Oregon\) Region, replace *bucket\-name* with `aws-codedeploy-uswest-2`\.
+For a list of bucket names, see [Resource Kit Bucket Names by Region](https://docs.aws.amazon.com/codedeploy/latest/userguide/resource-kit.html#resource-kit-bucket-names)\.

    This code installs the CodeDeploy agent on your instance as it is created\.
 This script is written for Windows instances only\.

 1. Leave the rest of the items on the **Step 3: Configure Instance Details** page unchanged\.
 Choose **Next: Add Storage**, leave the **Step 4: Add Storage** page unchanged, and then choose **Next: Add Tags**\.